sayannath/Driver-Sleeping-Detection---Computer-Vision/README.md

 * Make sure to check for available issues before raising one
 * Give me a maximum of 24-48 hours to respond
 * Have proper documentation on the parts you are changing/adding
+* Do not change some whitespaces or not give invalid information.

 ## Developed & Maintained by